 Series 6 New colors, brighter screen

-It’s also the first Apple Watch to add to the traditional silver, space gray, and gold finishes.
+The first Apple Watch adds to the traditional silver, space gray, and gold finishes.
 This year’s Apple Watch models come in aluminum, stainless steel, and titanium, with Apple introducing new blue and (PRODUCT)RED color options for the aluminum models.
 Stainless steel Apple Watch models come in silver and a dark gray graphite shade, while titanium models come in silver and space black.

 I like the red, but I think I’d still stick to a more neutral tone for the frame and spice it up with a watch band instead.